jkohlin/wordpress-basics/personal-portfolio.md

 3. Save your style.css file and activate your new theme via Wordpress Dashboard (Appearence->Theme)

+4. Commit and push your new theme to Github.

 ## 3 - Post types
 We need to make sure Wordpress knows about what kind of content we will be using.
 For this project we only need one custom post type - *projects*.
 It will be used for storing our creative content.